-The historical mysteries by Scott Dennis Parker take place in the years of World War II.
-Starting in Houston in May 1940, three people–Benjamin Wade, private investigator, Gordon Gardner, newspaper reporter, and Lillian Saxton, U.S. Army sergeant–become intertwined in the events of the war in far off Europe and back at the home front in Houston.
+My main series are historical mysteries and thrillers set in World War II.
+Three people–Benjamin Wade, private investigator, Gordon Gardner, ace newspaper reporter, and Lillian Saxton, U.S. Army sergeant–become intertwined in the events of the war in far off Europe and back at the home front in Houston.

 “The Great Steamer Riot of 1936”